Dylan0593/dylan0593/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Dylan — a software developer with an engineering background and a genuine love for turning complex problems into elegant code.
+I'm Dylan, a software developer with an engineering background and a genuine love for turning complex problems into elegant code.

 🚀 __What I Do?__